exxamalte/home-assistant-custom-components-nsw-rural-fire-service-fire-danger/info.md

 ## Installation

-Install this component via HACS, the go to "Configuration" -> "Integrations" and search for "NSW Rural Fire Service - Fire Danger".
+Install this component via HACS, then go to "Configuration" -> "Integrations" and search for "NSW Rural Fire Service - Fire Danger".
 You have to select your district from the list and then hit "Submit".

 All entities will be generated automatically and the state will be updated every 15 minutes from the external feed.

 The following attributes will be available with each entity.